Kuzat/screenshot-node/README.md

 A string with error message.
 Null if there are no error.

 #### example
 Takes a screenshot from top left corner that have a width and height of 100.
-Saves it in the current directory name "image.png".
+Saves it in the current directory with the name "image.png".
 ```javascript
 screenshot.saveScreenshot(0, 0, 100, 100, "image.png", (err) => {
     if(err) console.log(err);
 }
 ```
-# INFO
-At the moment this is only working on linux and only tested on ubuntu 16.04